David’s walking with a purpose for muscular dystrophy charity | We Are Tyrone

 David Devenney, a clinical research nurse from Strabane, will take part in Kiltwalk in Glasgow in April 30 in order to raise awareness for Muscular Dystrophy UK (MDUK).

-Speaking to the ‘Herald, David said, “I was born in Altnagelvin in 1988 and the doctors figured out straightaway that something wasn’t 100 per-cent right with me.
+Speaking to the Chronicle, David said, “I was born in Altnagelvin in 1988 and the doctors figured out straightaway that something wasn’t 100 per-cent right with me.

 “At the time, the doctors were baffled; it was the 1980s and we didn’t have the same advances and information around genetics that we do now.